CivicTechWR/WRvotes/docs/issues/transportation.md

 Transportation is split between the Region and the area municipalities, which can make it confusing.
 As a general rule:

+- **Grand River Transit (GRT)** — including buses and the ION light rail — is a regional service
+- **Local roads** are maintained by the individual city or township
 - **Regional roads** (major arterials and connectors) are maintained by the Region of Waterloo
-- **Local roads** are maintained by the individual city or township
-- **Grand River Transit (GRT)** — including buses and the ION light rail — is a regional service

-You can find the
-[list of regional roads](https://www.regionofwaterloo.ca/en/living-here/resources/Roads-and-Traffic/Regional-Roads-By-Name.pdf) on the Region's website.
+To identify which road belongs to the Region, see the [list of regional roads](https://www.regionofwaterloo.ca/en/living-here/resources/Roads-and-Traffic/Regional-Roads-By-Name.pdf) on the Region's website.

 ### What does transit have to do with the election?

-Regional Council and area councils both approve **budgets** that fund transit and roads.
-Council members vote on:
+Regional Council and area councils both approve **budgets** that fund transit and roads, such as

 - Fare levels and service changes for GRT
 - Capital spending on road construction and repair
 - Whether to approve new transit projects or expansions
 - Active transportation infrastructure in capital budgets
+- Snow clearing and maintenence

 ### Is transit in Waterloo Region funded other tiers of government?